dfki-ric/nav2_ground_consistency_costmap_plugin/README.md

 Point cloud callbacks run asynchronously and perform a single pass per cloud: each point is transformed inline using `tf2::Transform`, quantized to a WorldKey, and accumulated into the cell's frame counters.
 There is no intermediate cloud copy or multi-pass iteration.

-During `updateCosts()`, the frame counters are integrated into persistent scores, decay is applied (if new data arrived), footprint evidence is cleared using a point-in-polygon test, and costs are written to the master grid, all in a single pass over the cell map.
+During `updateBounds()`, all heavy computation happens in a single pass over the cell map: frame counters are integrated into persistent scores, cells beyond `max_data_range` or outside the costmap window are culled, decay is applied (if new data arrived), costs are computed and stored, and bounds are updated.
+During `updateCosts()`, footprint evidence is cleared using a point-in-polygon test, and pre-computed costs are written to the master grid via raw pointer access.

 All shared state is protected by a mutex.